HenryAHornung/CNR_Code/README.md

 # CNR_Code

-This repository contains the data, code and figures for **Introducing CNR: A Novel Method for the Distant Reading of Chordal Harmony**
+This repository contains the data, code and figures for **Introducing CNR: A Novel Method for the Distant Reading of Chordal Harmony**.
+For explanations of the code, please refer to the research paper itself.

 ### Contents of this repository:
 - **ireal.html** (Contains the jazz 1460 playlist including the link to import it into iReal Pro/decode it using PyRealParser.)